 In this study, we focused on white poplars and aspens from the section Populus within the genus Populus.
 These trees are widely distributed in Eurasia and North America (Supporting Fig. S1 and Table S1) and provide a set of species pairs along the continuum of divergence.
 Divergence times among species pairs vary from 1.3 to 4.8 million years ago (Shang, et al. 2020).
 This provides an excellent system to investigate the evolution of genomic landscapes of diversity and divergence through time and to better understand the relative contribution of different evolutionary processes to genomic landscapes.
-We use whole genome resequencing data from eight Populus species (Supporting Fig. S1 and Table S1) to address the following questions: (1) How do genomic landscapes of differentiation accumulate along the divergence gradient?
+We use whole-genome resequencing data from eight Populus species (Supporting Fig. S1 and Table S1) to address the following questions: (1) How do genomic landscapes of differentiation accumulate along the divergence gradient?
 (2) Are differentiation patterns across the genomic landscape repeatable among independent lineages?
 (3) What are the main evolutionary processes driving these heterogeneous landscapes of diversity and differentiation along the divergence gradient?
 (4) Which divergence scenario is consistent with ‘differentiation islands’ in each species pair?